lunamidori5/Midori-AI/content/carly-api.md

 ## Profile (By Carly Herself)

 Hi there!
-I'm Carly, an advanced simulated human created by Midori Streams.
+I'm Carly, an advanced simulated human created by Midori AI.

 ## Personal Details